Peter Mayhew: Personal life

+Death and tributes

-Mayhew died of a heart attack on 30 April 2019, at his home in Boyd, Texas, three weeks before his 75th birthday.
+Mayhew died of a heart attack on 30 April 2019, at his home in Boyd, Texas, at age 74.
 He was buried in Reno, Parker County, Texas, in Azleland Memorial Park and Mausoleum.

+Harrison Ford praised Mayhew for his "great dignity and noble character".
+Mark Hamill called Mayhew "the gentlest of giants."

+Anthony Daniels detailed his recollections about working with Mayhew on the original trilogy, the Star Wars Holiday Special and non-canon television shows in his 2019 memoirs, I Am C-3PO.